AIRe-Platform/aire-id/README.md

 Publish the Functions app and then setup the following required environment values:

 - `StorageConnectionString` Azure Table Storage connection string
+- `COMMUNICATION_SERVICES_CONNECTION_STRING`: Azure Communication Services (ACS) connection string.
-- `AirePlatformService` The endpoint of the AIRe Services module.
+- `AIRE_SERVICE_BASE` The endpoint of the AIRe Services module.
+- `AIRE_SERVICE_KEY` The service key for the AIRe Services module.
-- `TokenSigningKey` The token signing key shared between the platform instance modules.
+- `TOKEN_SIGNING_KEY` The token signing key shared between the platform instance modules.
-- `TokenEncryptionKey` The token encryption key shared between the platform instance modules.
+- `TOKEN_ENCRYPTION_KEY` The token encryption key shared between the platform instance modules.
 - `TokenIssuer` The token issuer host URL, the same as the service's host.
 - `TokenAudience` Comma-separated list of audiences.
-- `COMMUNICATION_SERVICES_CONNECTION_STRING`: Azure Communication Services (ACS) connection string.
+(Optional)
 - `EmailDomainWhitelist` Comma-separated list of allowed email domains.
 Do not set to allow all domains.
 - `EmailSenderAddress` The sender address configured in ACS.